Jobs boost for local workers on $1.8b Western Roads Upgrade

 The Netflow consortium combines a multi-tiered team of Australian and international road construction and maintenance experts:

-- local contractors ACE Contractors Group, Civilex, Fortunato Group, Negri Contractors and Winslow Group; and
+local contractors Ace, Civilex, Fortunato, Negri and Winslow; and

-- Ferrovial Services companies Amey and Broadspectrum as services contractor.
+the Amey and Broadspectrum joint venture as services contractor.

 Netflow is currently working with the Victorian Government to verify project details and achieve financial close, which is expected to be achieved by the end of the year.